 Sometimes I struggle with articulating why I picked boudoir to concentrate on in my business.
 I see beauty in women and it breaks my heart when they don’t see it themselves.
-I believe I can should any person what I see through my camera.
+I believe I can show any person what I see through my camera.
 Women don’t know how beautiful they are in their own way, not in the commercial way that we are used to.

 But with boudoir, it’s a thrilling feeling when I show someone a side of them that they don’t get to see in the mirror.
 I’m growing up and I am still learning about myself and my need to make women love themselves and see themselves for who they are and love it.
 I think it stems from my own struggle to love myself and accept my emotional and physical self for who I am.
-No shame, no fear and only pure love.
+No shame, no fear, and only pure love.
 I’m still working on it.

 Part of my job now is to be your mirror.
-Not the mirror that the world shows you and shames you for not reflecting its own thoughts of what a woman should look like, but the mirror who sees past all the lumps, bruises, distinct marks and past the fear in your eyes.
+Not the mirror that the world shows you and shames you for not reflecting its own thoughts of what a woman should look like, but the mirror that sees past all the lumps, bruises, and distinct marks and past the fear in your eyes.
 I want to be the one who shows you your own sparkle.

 The transformation that takes place during our photoshoots is the best part of the whole experience for us.
 When a woman arrives in our studio or shooting location which can be your own home, most of the time she’s nervous, sometimes even visibly nervous.
-Shaky hands and voices, sweaty palms and faces are things I encounter all the time. once they sit in the chair to get their hair and makeup done, the transformation begins.
+Shaky hands and voices, sweaty palms, and faces are things I encounter all the time. once they sit in the chair to get their hair and makeup done, the transformation begins.
 The client slowly starts to shed those signs and feelings of nervousness and anxiousness.

 Then the shoot starts.
 The first set is prepared to get you all warmed up.
-When I show you the client the back of the camera after the first set, I usually hear “OMG, that’s me?
+When I show you, the client the back of the camera after the first set, I usually hear “OMG, that’s me?
 No way!
 I love it!”
 As we go into the next set and then the net, the laughter and smiles start to come out.
 Then she starts to feel sexy.
 The sexy eyes come out and you can tell that it’s starting to click with them.

 By the time we finish the session and go into the reveal, we’re friends.
 We’ve just shared an experience that they will always remember.
 We’ve laughed and shared stories about our lives.

 Once I show them their pictures on the screen, their jaws drop.
 They see themselves like they never have before.
 This is one of the amazing things about boudoir photography.
-I get a chance to show them how I see them, how their spouse sees them and be their mirror.
+I get a chance to show them how I see them, how their spouse sees them, and be their mirror.
 When they walk out that door, their smiles are so wide and they cannot wait to tell all their friends about what they just did.

 A piece of my story